 Quickstart

 You’ve already seen Veris work in the console with an example agent.
-This page walks through the same flow with your own agent: package it as a container, push it to Veris, generate scenarios, run simulations, produce a report.
+This page walks through the same flow with your own agent: submit your repo, let Veris generate the sandbox config, then generate scenarios, run simulations, and produce a report.

 Prerequisites